 One way that this distinction between universal and particular pacifism has been enacted in history is through the idea of vocational pacifism discussed above Vocational pacifism holds that pacifism is a special obligation of a particular vocational service; but that it is not required of all.
 In this sense, pacifism is a supererogatory obligation.
 Religious clerics may thus be required to renounce violence, while ordinary members of their congregations may not be so obliged.
 Particular pacifism is thus connected to contingent pacifism: the moral demand of pacifism may be contingent upon one's social position.

 This distinction can be understood by considering whether pacifism is morally necessary or whether it is merely morally permitted.
 The universalist answer to this question is: if war and violence are wrong, then pacifism is morally necessary and those who fight are wrong.
 But some pacifist appear to hold that it is not wrong to fight (or that some persons are permitted to fight), even though the pacifists herself may choose (or is obliged by some vocational commitment) not to fight.
 A conscientious objector may thus choose not to fight while not condemning those who do.
-Conscientious objection is often articulated as a personal belief about pacifism that does not apply to others.
-This is why pacifists who opt-out of war as conscientious objectors are usually not viewed as traitors: their conscientious objection is not viewed as having universal significance.
-Eric Reitan has recently argued that one may adopt a sort of “personal pacifism” that need not be universally applied.
+Conscientious refusal may be articulated as a personal belief about pacifism that does not apply to others.
+This is one way pacifists who refuse to fight may avoid the charge that they are traitors who are opposed to their compatriots who fight: they may deny that their refusal has any universal moral significance or application.
+Eric Reitan has argued that one may adopt a sort of “personal pacifism” that need not be universally applied.
 One way of understanding this is to connect it with the idea of tolerance.
 A personal pacifist may believe that pacifism is the right choice; but she may choose to tolerate others who do not make the same choice.
 A personal pacifist may also espouse a sort of relativism that holds that a commitment to pacifism is merely a personal commitment that cannot be used to condemn others who make different commitments.

 Arguments in defense of pacifism are usually based on assertions about the immorality of violence and war.
 Thus pacifism is usually derived by negation.
 Pacifism, primarily, tells us what not to do.
 As Cheyney Ryan has argued, pacifism is a “skeptical position.”
 As Ryan puts this: “its general claim is that the proponent of killing cannot produce a single compelling argument for why killing another person is permissible” (Ryan 1983, 509).
 One of the skeptical problems that Ryan addresses is the problem that occurs in killing in self-defense.
 When a Victim kills an Aggressor in self-defense, this killing occurs before the Aggressor has actualized his malicious intention.
 In this case, killing in self-defense is out of proportion to the harm done, since the Victim who kills in self-defense was not himself killed.
 A skeptical version of pacifism can thus develop from the worry that when we choose to kill in self-defense, we never know whether this killing is in fact justifiable.